Let’s talk about hay.

 Handmade wood hayfeeder/litter tray set ups are becoming very popular, the design concepts have improved hops & bounds over the years.
 You can even find how to’s and templates online with a quick google if your keen to have a shot at making one yourself.

-Well this has been fun but it’s time to get back to my baking.
 I really hope this blog brings some clarity to any question marks around hay for your Smooshie Faces.
 If I can elaborate on anything further please reach out to me, very happy to chat about all things hay.

 Happy munching every bunny & piggy!